Lê–Mạc War: Background

 After Thánh Tông's death in 1497, Đại Việt started to decline gradually and fell into social unrest due to corruption and peasant rebellions.
 In 1515, Trần Cảo launched a rebellion against the court.
 In 1517, a massive typhoon struck Thái Bình and Hải Dương provinces, killing 21,000 civilians.
 Many agriculture fields and businesses began going down and the economy was stagnated.
 There were six successive monarchs after Lê Thánh Tông had lost control of the government and the army, causing the rise of military rulers and corruption.
 In 1522, a military general named Mạc Đăng Dung during his struggle against the Trịnh and Nguyễn clans, had gained the regent of the government by installing Prince Xuan as the new Emperor.
 On 18 June 1527, Mạc Đăng Dung executed Lê Cung Hoàng and established the new Mạc dynasty.
 The deposed Lê royal family were exiled in Lan Xang.
 In 1533, Lê loyalist general Nguyễn Kim brought prince Lê Duy Ninh back to throne with title emperor Lê Trang Tông and began to reconquer the southern part of the country.
 Lê army regained the provinces of Thanh Hóa and Nghệ An, set Tây Kinh in Thanh Hóa as the temporary capital and base for imperial court, and started the period Southern and Northern dynasties (Nam Bắc Triều) in Vietnam, which lasted until 1592.

 Mạc Đăng Dung [bowing in center] surrenders to Ming China army in Lạng Sơn, 1541.

-In 1537, Lê Trang Tông sent delegations to Ming China, and sought Chinese military support and diplomatic recognition as legitimate government to reclaim the thrown of Đại Việt.
+In 1537, Lê Trang Tông sent delegations to Ming China, and sought Chinese military support and diplomatic recognition as legitimate government to reclaim the throne of Đại Việt.
 Jiajing Emperor of the Ming dynasty responded by sending 125,000 soldiers to the border, threatening the Mạc regime in Đông Kinh.
 At the final moment, Mạc Đăng Dung surrendered to the Ming dynasty at Nam Quan Pass in 1541, as he accepted his regime and monarch would be under Chinese protection and ceded half of Quảng Ninh province to China (now Fangcheng, Guangxi).
 While being under the political protection of Ming China, the Mạc dynasty rebuilt the agricultural economy, opened businesses and factories, and recovered an army of 120,000 soldiers.

 The Mạc dynasty tolerated other religions and foreign trades, allowing Buddhism and Taoism to coexist, and Christians were free to spread and worship.
 Portuguese merchants and missionaries, who had been in Vietnam since 1524, brought Christianity and arquebus technology for Vietnam.
 The Southern Lê regime opened for the Western world, with trade ports appearing in the cities of Đà Nẵng and Hội An.
 The regime quickly adopted the matchlock technique in the army, but had less toleration for the new faith brought by missionaries.
 The Lê monarchs were under the control of military regents from powerful Trịnh and Nguyễn families.
 The two monarchs claimed their rule over Dai Viet, thus starting a series of conflicts.